Genuine and spurious (non-)ergodicity in single particle tracking: Spurious ultraweak ergodicity breaking

 where $\tau_0$ is a constant.
 For $0<\beta<1$, the mean waiting time $\langle\tau \rangle$ diverges, leading to ballistic motion of the process; for $1<\beta<2$, the mean becomes finite, $\left<\tau\right>=\tau_0/(\beta-1)$, and the process is superdiffusive \cite{klablushle,klaf2015}.

-In the ballistic motion regime $0<\beta<1$, the ACVF of the position can be expressed in terms of the Beta function \cite{froemberg2013a,froemberg2013b}, as shown in Eq.~(\ref{eq-lw-x1}) in App.~\ref{app-d}.
+In the ballistic motion regime $0<\beta<1$, the ACVF of the position can be expressed in terms of the Beta function \cite{froemberg2013a,froemberg2013b}, as shown in Eq.~(\ref{eq-lw-x1}) in Appendix~\ref{app-d}.
 Consequently, the MSD is given by

 which characterizes ballistic motion.